hpssjellis/visst2023/README.md

 # Thursday coding

-So let's update this simplejs.html webpage with all the VIDEO FLAC Abilities (except O and C)
+So let's update this simplejs.html webpage with more of the VIDEO FLAC coding abilities

 V variables
 I input output